DGHades/LoL-Invisible/README.md

 Mind this if you are willing to play blind pick, it can be problematic.

 # Troubleshooting:

+## Script won't get me back online
 If the script for some reason won't disable the rule again, open cmd (write cmd in windows search bar) and execute the command "wf.msc".
 From here navigate to "Outgoing Rules" (on the left) and find the Rule "LoLChat", then go ahead and delete that rule.

+## Script doesn't work / doesn't open

+### Allow usage of Scripts
+1. Start Windows PowerShell with the "Run as Administrator" option.
+Only members of the Administrators group on the computer can change the execution policy.

+2. Enable running unsigned scripts by entering: set-executionpolicy remotesigned